vanshhedaoo29/HACKTOBERFEST_25_Python/README.md

-# Hacktoberfest 2025 — Python Starter Repository
+# Hacktoberfest 2025 — Python Repository

 Welcome! 🎉
 This repository is a lightweight starter template for Hacktoberfest 2025 contributions focused on Python programs.